luismirandad27/cheatsheets-4-fun/4_ExamPreparation/1_DatabricksDataEngineerAssociate/EP_Databricks_DE_Associate.md

 	- Spark manages both data and metadata.
 	- Global -> available across all clusters
 	- If we drop the table, **both data and metadata will be dropped**

+In case of **external tables**, if you drop the table, it will be deleted on the metastore, but the data and metadata stayed.

 ```sql
 USE ${da.db_name}_default_location